 5. FEES AND EXPENSES; PAYMENTS

 5.1.
 Fees.
 In consideration for the access rights granted to Customer and the services performed by Provider under the Agreement, Customer will pay to Provider the fees set forth in the corresponding Order Form and in the SOW and in each corresponding SOW and/or as otherwise agreed by both parties.
 In the event that Customer wishes to increase the number of Authorized Users beyond the maximum number of Authorized Users for which fees have been paid and/or required additional hours and resources for the performance of the Services, Customer shall pay additional fees associated with the increased number of Authorized Users and/or additional hours and resources, prorated for the remainder of the term.
-Except as otherwise provided in Exhibit A (Platform Subscription Fees), and in each corresponding SOW (Services Cost and Payments), all fees are due and payable to Provider in advance.
+Except as otherwise provided in Order Form, and in each corresponding SOW (Services cost and payments), all fees are due and payable to Provider in advance.
 Provider shall be entitled to withhold performance and discontinue the service until all amounts due are paid in full.